The Latest Happenings in my World

 11 Jun 2012

 White Rabbit Gallery is Judith Neilson's gift to the poeple of Sydney.
 And what a rare and wonderful philanthropic gesture it is!
 John McDonald writes glowingly of the establishment in the Sydney Morning Herald, and not for the first time.
-In an exerpt from the Director's statement Judith says: "We wanted to share with Australians and the world the best of Chinese contemporary art since 2000—a turning point that I think of as the Big Bang.
+In an excerpt from the Director's statement Judith says: "We wanted to share with Australians and the world the best of Chinese contemporary art since 2000—a turning point that I think of as the Big Bang.
 I hope all visitors to the Gallery will experience the surprise, delight and fascination that the White Rabbit Collection's artists and their works have given the Neilson family."

 CMS added image